FLAIR-Community/Fling/docs/meaning_for_configurations_en.md

 )
 ```

-The setting for `group.aggregation_parameters` is similar.
+The setting for `group.aggregation_parameters` , which controls what parameters should be aggregated under the framework of Federated Learning, is similar.

+### launcher

 - Beside "serial", the key `launcher.name` has other usages.
 On os other than Linux, the default configuration "serial" means that all operations on each client is executed serially, which can be not efficient enough.
 We can use the multiprocessing method to accelerate this process.
 - On Linux system, the default `launcher.name` is "multiprocessing" and number of processes `num_proc=2`: